Ways to Self-Regulate When Triggered: Trauma Therapy Can support you Body and Mind

 Self-regulation techniques can be valuable tools for individuals who have experienced trauma to manage triggers and distressing emotions.
+In addition to trauma therapy, there are some tools that you can implement quickly to get some relief.
 Here are some strategies:

 Deep Breathing: Practice deep breathing exercises to activate the body's relaxation response.
 Inhale deeply through the nose, hold for a few seconds, and then exhale slowly through the mouth.
 Repeat this several times until you feel calmer.